Bukk94/CoubDownloader/README.md

 modify the command in CMD accordingly to match actual `\bin` directory.

 ## How to run
-* Download latest release package (already contain portable Python)
+* Download [latest release package](https://github.com/Bukk94/CoubDownloader/releases) (already contain portable Python)
 * Make sure you have ffmpeg installed
 * Run `CoubDownloader.exe`
-* Enter channels to download, `liked` or `bookmarks` to download liked/bookmarked coubs.
+* Enter channels to download, keywords `liked` or `bookmarks` to download liked/bookmarked coubs.
   * You can download multiple channels at once, separated by comma (e.g. `liked,bookmarks,coub.channel`)

 ## Files structure